China–North Korea relations: Korean War

 In April 1950, Soviet leader Joseph Stalin put pressure on Kim Il Sung to gain Chinese approval for an invasion of South Korea, stating:

-“If you should get kicked in the teeth, I shall not lift a finger.
-You have to ask Mao for all the help.”
+If you should get kicked in the teeth, I shall not lift a finger.
+You have to ask Mao for all the help.

 Kim Il Sung made a secret visit to Beijing in May 1950 and met with CCP leaders for the first time on 13 May.
-No official records of the meeting survive but the Chinese learned that North Korea planned to invade Korea.
+No official records of the meeting survive but the Chinese learned that North Korea planned to invade South Korea.
 Afterward, Mao demanded an "urgent answer" and "personal clarifications" from Stalin regarding Soviet support and emphasized that the CCP needed to be involved in the decision making; the request was relayed through N. V. Roshchin, the Soviet ambassador to China.
+Although it is not clear as to when or how signing a Sino-DPRK alliance treaty was brought up beforehand, it was around this time that Mao proposed to Stalin to postpone signing until after Korea's unification.
 Some historians believe that Chinese leader Mao Zedong needed reassurances from Stalin because he lacked confidence in Kim.
 According to Nikita Khrushchev's memoirs, China approved North Korea's plans.
 In other sources, Mao did not approve the plan in advance, and was concerned that it would provoke an American response and that China might become involved in the conflict.

 Even though the Koreans saw American intervention as unlikely, Mao ensured a North Korean diplomat that, if the US entered the conflict, China would send assistance.
 On 25 June 1950, the North invaded the South.
 Within days, American forces were sent to the peninsula.
 Shortly after, the Soviet Ambassador to China reported in a telegram to Stalin that the Chinese felt frustrated that the "Korean comrades [had] underestimated the possibility of American armed intervention".

-At the time, the People's Republic of China (PRC) was in a difficult position.
+At the time, the PRC was in a difficult position.
 It was barely one year old, and the majority of its military forces were in south China, opposite Taiwan, over 1,000 miles away.
 As soon as North Korea invaded, the United States deployed forces not only to Korea but also to the Taiwan strait.
 Therefore, the PRC faced potential conflicts with America on two fronts.
-Despite this, it was clear that China–North Korea border assumed great strategic value for the Chinese Communist Party: the Empire of Japan had invaded China through Korea twice in the First Sino-Japanese War and during the Japanese invasion of Manchuria, and it was feared the US could do the same.
+Despite this, it was clear that China–North Korea border assumed great strategic value for the Chinese Communist Party: Japan had invaded China through Korea twice in the First Sino-Japanese War and during the Japanese invasion of Manchuria, and it was feared the US could do the same.
 Supporting them militarily could also allow the CCP to boost their influence within North Korea and help direct the development of Korean communism.